-- As we explore the world of Google Analytics, we're going to encounter some terminology that you may be unfamiliar with.
-I'll do my best to explain these terms as we encounter them.
-But I want to give you one point of reference in this course so you can quickly review this from time to time.
-First up is Attribution.
-And this is the process of assigning crdit for sales and conversions to touch points in those conversion paths.
-Essentially you're quantifying a contribution a particular channel made on your sales or conversions.
+- [Instructor] As we explore the world of Google Analytics, we're going to encounter some terminology that you may be unfamiliar with.
+I'll do my best to explain these terms as we encounter them but I want to give you one point of reference in this course so you can quickly review these from time to time.
+First up is attribution and this is the process of assigning credit for sales and conversions to touchpoints in those conversion paths.
+Essentially, you're quantifying a contribution a particular channel made on your sales or conversions.

-Along with Attribution, we have the Attribution Model.
-And this is a rule, or set of rules, that determines how credit for sales and conversions are assigned to each touch point in a users journey.
-There are different types of models, say, last click attribution, or, first click attribution.
-Last click attribution would assign 100% credit to the final touch point before a user purchased.
-Say a user went to Google, looked for your site, found a blog, clicked on the blog, read another article, and then clicked on a link for your site.
+Along with attribution, we have the attribution model.
+And this is a rule or set of rules that determines how credit for sales and conversions are assigned to each touchpoint in a user's journey.
+There are different types of models, say, last click attribution, or first click attribution.
+Last click attribution would assign 100% credit to the final touchpoint before a user purchase.
+Say a user went to Google, looked for your site, found a blog, clicked on the blog, read another article and then clicked on a link to your site.

-There were many steps in that path and with last click attribution 100% of the credit goes to that final click.
-First click attribution assigns 100% of the credit to the touch point that started that conversion path, so that search to Google would get all of the credit when they click onto your site.
-We're gonna go deeper into that in a later chapter.
-From here, let's take a look at a Conversion.
-This is a completed activity, online or offline, that is important to the success of your business.
-You might measure a conversion when someone signs up for your email newsletter, which would be a goal conversion, or makes a purchase on your site, say, an ecommerce conversion.
+There were many steps in that path and with last click attribution, 100% of the credit goes to that final click.
+First click attribution assigns 100% of the credit to the touchpoint that started that conversion path.
+So that search to Google would get all of the credit when they click onto your site.
+We're going to go deeper into that in a later chapter.
+From here, let's take a look at a conversion.
+This is a completed activity online or offline that is important to the success of your business.
+You might measure a conversion when someone signs up for your email newsletter, which would be a goal conversion, or makes a purchase on your site, say an eCommerce conversion.

-Segments allow you to isolate and analyze groups of sessions, or users, for better analysis.
-You might segment your data by marketing channel, so that you can see which channel is responsible for an increase in purchases.
-Or you might segment your data by geographic region to see what parts of the country, or the world, are improving your performance.
+Segments allow you to isolate and analyze groups of sessions or users for better analysis.
+You might segment your data by marketing channel so you can see which channel is responsible for an increase in purchases.
+Or you might segment your data by geographic region to see what parts of the country or the world are improving your performance.
 Drilling down to look at segments of your data helps you understand what causes a change to all of that aggregate data.
-Now if you're curious how Google understands how many pageviews a unique user provides, it's all about the Session.
+Now, if you're curious how Google understands how many pageviews a unique user provides, it's all about the session.

 - Installing tracking tags